-- Debts that you borrow from family members, friends and relatives
+- Debts that you borrow from family members, friends, and relatives

 - Debts on the purchase of your car

-A Financially Dependent person has to borrow consistently from banks, institutions, friends and family for the lifestyle that he or she lives.
+A Financially Dependent person has to borrow consistently from banks, institutions, friends, and family for the lifestyle that he or she lives.

-If you assess his net worth it might be a different story.
+If you assess his net worth, it might be a different story.

 Net Cash Flow = Cash Inflow – Cash Outflow

-Cash Inflow are:
+Cash Inflow is: